 Here’s the good news: No matter what choices we have made in the past, no matter how many times we have found ourselves smoking in the shower, we can change.
 And here’s the double good news: We don’t have to do it alone.
 There’s a little something called prayer that can clean our deepest corrosion.
 As Mother Teresa said, “prayer changes us, and we change things.”

 Prayer is actually the opposite of smoking in the shower.
 It is something we can do when no one is looking that makes us feel good AND makes us stronger.
 (It also has fewer calories than a bagel slathered with cream cheese and smoked salmon.)

 Don’t let your choices in private corrode who you are in public.

-As Henry David Thoreau wrote, “If you have built castles in the air, your work need not be lost; that is where they should be.
-Now put the foundations under them.”
+Dig your foundations deep.
+Build your life on worthy, noble virtues.
+Make your stand on the rock of prayer.
+As Henry David Thoreau wrote, “If you’ve built castles in the air, your work need not be lost.
+That’s where they should be.
+Now put foundations under them.”

 “I used to pray that God would feed the hungry, or do this or that, but now I pray that he will guide me to do whatever I’m supposed to do, what I can do.
 I used to pray for answers, but now I’m praying for strength.
 I used to believe that prayer changes things, but now I know that prayer changes us, and we change things.”